JuliaIBPM/ConstrainedSystems.jl/docs/src/manual/saddlesystems.md

 Rmat, Emat = RegularizationMatrix(regop,ψb,w);
 ```

 Now we are ready to set up the system.
-The right-hand side vector
+The solution and right-hand side vectors
-is set up using `SaddleVector`.
+are set up using `SaddleVector`.

 ```@repl saddle
 rhs = SaddleVector(w,ψb)
+sol = SaddleVector(ψ,f)
 ```
 and the saddle system is then set up with the three operators; the $C$ operator
 is presumed to be zero when it is not provided.